 - 10-pound machine is heavy.

-The Mueller is our pick for the best budget espresso machine.
+The De’Longhi is our pick for the best budget espresso machine.
 It is well under $200, yet it has many of the same features as the premium machines.
-For instance, it heats up in 25 seconds and shuts off automatically after 10 minutes of inactivity.
+For instance, it has a powerful milk frother for making lattes and cappuccinos and the sleek, contemporary design will look fantastic on your kitchen counter.

-The pump, while very loud, is also capable of 20 bars of pressure—any coffee lover will know how vital this feature is for a quality crema to top off any espresso shot.
+The pump is also capable of 15 bars of pressure—any coffee lover will know how vital this feature is for a quality crema to top off any espresso shot.
 It meets all the major requirements of a quality espresso maker but at a fraction of the price.

-It measures 13.3 x 10 x 6.3 inches, so it fits nicely in tight spaces.
-An espresso machine is the type of appliance that consumes counter space.
-So if you’re looking for a compact option, the Mueller is a good choice.
+It measures 11.22 x 8 x 8 inches, so it fits nicely in tight spaces.
+So if you’re looking for a compact option, the De’Longhi is a good choice.

 Despite the smaller size, we like that it still meets all our essential requirements: fast heating time, multiple cup sizes, and easy instructions.